-- (a) The Debt Service Suspension Initiative to be implemented by the IMF and Development Banks.
-The Financial Stability Board to monitor the financial sector vulnerabilities, - (b) The principles of a common framework for debt beyond the Debt Sustainability Suspension Initiative and enhancing the lending capacity of the emergency response packages by the IMF, the World Bank and Regional Development Banks. - (c) International economic assistance was in the form of Catastrophe Containment and Relief Trust providing immediate debt service relief for 6 months availed by 21 countries of Sub-Saharan Africa, Debt Service Suspension Initiative availed by 46 countries in the period May-December 2020 - (d) Rapid Financing Instrument for 29 Countries along with Emergency Response Packages by expansion of the Ioan resources under the Poverty Reduction and Growth Trust.
+- by the IMF, the World Bank and Regional Development Banks. - International economic assistance was in the form of Catastrophe Containment and Relief Trust providing immediate debt service relief for 6 months availed by 21 countries of Sub-Saharan Africa, Debt Service Suspension Initiative availed by 46 countries in the period May-December 2020. - Rapid Financing Instrument for 29 Countries along with Emergency Response Packages by expansion of the loan resources under the Poverty Reduction and Growth Trust.

-The G20 Health Ministers worked to collaborate on the COVID-19 Tools Accelerator initiative.
+The G20 Health Ministers worked to collaborate on the COVID-19 Tools

+Accelerator initiative.
 They also strengthened the financial support for the "Access to COVID-19 Tools" and enhance support for Universal Health Coverage Schemes.